-All International participants starting classes in the beginning of June are required to be in Ann Arbor no later than June 1, 2020.
+All International participants attending classes in person will need to have a J-1 Visa.
 Assistance with the visa process is not automatic.
 If it is determined that you meet the needs below we will then be able to assist you with the visa process.
-Please be advised that April 13, 2020 is the last day we will be able to accept applications that are in the need of assistance with the J-1 Visa process.
+Please be advised that the process takes about two months to complete.

 - You have the appropriate education or work experience background for the program.